carvel-dev/imgpkg/proposals/001-bundles/README.md

 * Source tar file may contain bundle image + referenced images or just referenced images
 * Check annotation on image and compare to flag type (--bundle, --image) if they don't match error

 ---

-## pkg pull ( Download and unpack the contents of a bundle to your local filesystem )
-Flags:
-* `-o` - location to unpack the bundle directory
-* `-b` - reference to the bundle to unpack
-* `--lock` - BundleLock with a reference to a bundle to unpack (Error is ImagesLock?)
-* `--image` - An image to unpack

-Examples:
-- `pkg pull -o /tmp -b foo:v123`
-- `pkg pull -o /tmp --lock bundle.lock.yml`
-- `pkg pull -o /tmp -b foo:v123@digest`
-- `pkg pull -o /tmp -b foo@digest`
-- `pkg pull -o /tmp --image foov123`

-Notes:
-* Will rewrite bundle's images.lock.yml if images are in same repo as bundle
-    * can be determined by a get to the repo with the digest
-    * potentially create a tag that denotes the bundle has been relocated, meaning lock needs to be rewritten

----

 # Potential Extensions

 ## pkg list ( list bundles in a repo or registry )

 ---
 ## pkg init ( initialize a directory with the bundle format)

 ---
 # Use Cases

 ## Use Case: No relocate bundle consumption